ayeshabaig/AirQualityIndex_Django_app/README.md

 # AirQualityIndex(AQI)App

-This application is based on the Django Framework including the ORM and SCIKIT-Learn API.
+This application is based on the Django Framework including the ORM and Scikit-Learn API.
 We utlized a Supervised Machine Learning Model.
 The Algorithm is based on Regression and Decision Trees.

 The project is structured with nested urls with the roots linked to the visuals.